How to Cite a Video Game

 Platform Platform.
 (Not explicitly required in APA, but often helpful).

-Here are some color-coded examples showing the format in action:
+Here are color-coded examples showing the format in action:

 Hades.
 Supergiant Games, 2020.
 Nintendo Switch version.